Do you know what your values are?

 If “not hurting people” is something you value then you will strive not to hurt people and expect that others shouldn’t hurt you.
 Most people share this value; we have laws based on it.
 If “showing kindness” is another value for you, you will strive to be kind and believe it’s best when others are kind to you.
 (Makes sense.)
 This value, although widely held, isn’t enforced by law.

 When “honesty” is a value for you, you’ll strive to be honest and expect honesty from others.
-If “acquiring wealth” is one of your values, you’ll strive to acquire wealth sometimes even at the expense of honesty.
-If you hold the values of acquiring wealth, honesty and showing kindness, you’ll strive to make money honestly while being kind to others.
+If “acquiring wealth” is one of your values, you’ll strive to acquire wealth sometimes even at the expense of honesty If you hold the values of acquiring wealth, honesty and showing kindness, you’ll strive to make money honestly while being kind to others.
 You may give to charity or help others because you believe that’s what “should” happen.

 In this 21st century, we increasingly see values as relative: we may not agree on values and they vary from person to person.
 Our society is grappling with dealing with different values held by differing community groups.